sbyrx/kibble-bot/README.md

 ![KibbleBot Exploded View](docs/images/3d_printed_assembly.png)

 ### Electronics
 Since the Pico uses 3.3V logic, the first thing you should do is switch the Easy Driver to use 3.3V logic as well by soldering SJ2 closed (placing a small glob of solder on the two pads on the bottom left hand corner of the board where it's written "5V/3V").
-You can confirm you've done this correctly by measing the voltage across the +5V Output and GND, which should now be 3.3V.
+You can confirm you've done this correctly by measuring the voltage across the +5V Output and GND, which should now be 3.3V.

 Next, wire the Easy Driver to the Pico as follows:
 1. DIR -> GP15